Back to blog

 }

 Using the above payload, we’re searching Yandex for the term “what is web scraping.”
-We’re telling the scraper to retrieve search results that only include websites with the domain .com from the first to the fifth page.
+The code tells the scraper to retrieve search results that only include websites with the domain .com, while also routing the request through a German proxy server.
+The 'render': 'html' parameter enables JavaScript rendering, which helps to overcome Yandex anti-scraping measures.

 3. Send a POST request

-Next, we need to make a POST request to the Yandex Scraper API.
+Next, we need to make a POST request to the Web Scraper API.
 To do that, use the requests library you’ve imported previously:

 credentials = ('USERNAME', 'PASSWORD')